Dayan-Zhanchi/Maze-generation/README.md

 - [ ] Recrusive division

 ### How to run
-Download Pygame if you don't already have it:
+Download the packages in the requirements file.
+You will need pygame and numpy:

-    pip install pygame
+    pip install -r requirements.txt

 To start the screen run the following command: